eleninisioti/ClimateAndLearning/README.md

 `conda env create -f environment.yml`

 File `simulate.py` is the main interface and accepts a variety of arguments.
+It needs to be called from the `source` directory.
 For example, a simulation on Maslin's climate model can be run as:

 `python simulate.py --project Maslin/my_project --env_type combined --model hybrid --num_gens 2500`